Updated on 17 August 2023

 In addition, teaching projects, seminars, university exchanges, and arts projects of all kinds are organised throughout the year, which also highlight the values of peace and freedom.
 The World Forum operates at an international level, and is free of charge, taking place in the first week of June, when the D-Day commemorations are beginning and when minds are focused on the big issues of the day, then and now.

-The Normandy for Peace World Forum will take place for the third time amid the magnificent setting of the Ladies’ Abbey in Caen.
-For three days (1-2 October), around 30 debates and three conferences will bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
+The Normandy for Peace World Forum takes place for the sixth time amid the magnificent setting of the Ladies’ Abbey in Caen.
+For two days, debates and conferences bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
 Heads of State, Nobel Peace Prize winners, diplomats, geopolitical experts, journalists and other organisations will gather to share their experience and reflect upon how we might build lasting peace for future generations.
 Associations and non-governmental organisations (NGOs) will host a ‘Village for Peace’ to discuss international initiatives and what is being done.
 In addition, the European ‘Walk the Global Walk’ programme will bring together over 800 youngsters from across Normandy to share their thoughts on how best to fight global warming and tackle the climate emergency.

 THE FREEDOM PRIZE

 In 2019, the Freedom Prize was awarded to young Swedish activist Greta Thurnberg in the presence of two World War II veterans.
 In 2021, the finalist was Sonita Alizada for her fight against forced marriages.
 In 2022, the Freedom Prize was awarded to the Child’s Right and Rehabilitation Network.
 The CRARN’s mission gets rid of the witchcraft stigmatization in the Niger Delta Region of Nigeria.